Boeing challenges Denmark over choice of Lockheed Martin jets

-COPENHAGEN (Reuters) - Boeing (BA.N) formally challenged a decision by the Danish government to pick Lockheed Martin's (LMT.N) F-35 fighter jet over its own Super Hornet, saying on Thursday the choice was based on a "flawed evaluation process".
+COPENHAGEN, Sept 15 (Reuters) - Boeing formally challenged a decision by the Danish government to pick Lockheed Martin's F-35 fighter jet over its own Super Hornet, saying on Thursday the choice was based on a "flawed evaluation process".

-Boeing said it had submitted a request to the country's ministry of defense that would require it to provide all materials related to the procurement evaluation and decision announced in June.
+Boeing said it had submitted a request to the country's ministry of defence that would require it to provide all materials related to the procurement evaluation and decision announced in June.

 "We believe the ministry's evaluation of the competitors was fundamentally flawed and inaccurately assessed the cost and capability of the F/A-18 Super Hornet," said Boeing vice president Debbie Rub.